 Of course, there is no way to know whether this story is fact or fiction, but no historian can deny the ancient roots tea has in this Asian country.
-It was established as a beverage there for at least centuries before you could order it at your local corporate coffee shop.
+It was established as a beverage centuries before you could order it at your local corporate coffee shop.
 For this, we are undeniably thankful.

-But with this wide-spreading popularity, it’s important to recognize that not all teas are the same, and not all of them serve the same purpose.
+But with this wide-spreading popularity, it’s important to recognize that not all teas are the same, and not all of them even serve the same purpose.
 Some teas have relaxing properties, while others have enough caffeine to energize you for the day.
-So, here is a quick guide on the most common types of tea and the purpose they can serve.
+Here’s a quick guide on the most common types of tea and the purposes they serve.